-The UTM will continue to engage and further collaborate with partners and stakeholders, as highlighted in the Joint Statement of the Urban Transitions Mission..
-After this period, the UTM may extend its activities for five more years to continue to support the delivery of the mission's goal by 2030.
+The UTM will continue to engage and further collaborate with partners and stakeholders, as highlighted in the Joint Statement of the Urban Transitions Mission.
+After the first period of activities until 2025, the UTM may extend its activities for five more years to continue to support the delivery of the mission's goal by 2030.